Table of Contents

 - Does the metadata correctly mention the standard

-The component returns a http status: 200 OK
+The component returns a http status: 200 OK, 401 Non Authorized, 404 Not Found, 500 Server Error and timestamp.

 The component runs an evaluation for a single resource at request, or runs tests at intervals providing a history of availability.